Allbound Logo - Partner Programs

 – At what stage do partners commonly jump ship?
 A churn rate is inevitable, no matter how strong your channel may be.
 However, a strategically structured commission plan can motivate partners to stay engaged.
 Do partners find onboarding too arduous?
 Tie the completion of a particular training track to a higher share of the revenue.
 Do partners fade after a year or two?
 Keep them motivated by factoring lifetime earnings into the channel commission structure.

-Another Plan in Your Toolbox – SPIFF Campaigns and Bonuses
+Another Plan in Your Toolbox – SPIFF Campaigns, Bonuses & Lead Incentives

 Tiered partner revenue share plans are fairly set in stone.
 If you change the qualifications and subsequently hurt partners’ earnings, you can expect significant backlash.
 This isn’t the case with awarding bonuses and utilizing SPIFF campaigns.
 Both options are flexible, but below are some ideas to motivate partners further: